aes5001/5GIIK-testbed/README.md

 #### USRP installation

 At this point since the Base Band Unit (BBU) has been installed (srsLTE eNB), we need to connect it to a possible Remote Radio Unit (RRU).
-In our case we use a USRP b210.
+In our case, we use a USRP b210.
 The following shows how to configure the host machine (Ubuntu 18.04) in order to connect to the USRP b210.
 Do not connect USRP to your host machine.

 ```
 sudo apt-get update